cmarincia/ketansingh.me/content/posts/llvm.md

 ![alt text](https://i.imgur.com/6cBlRWh.png)

 #### Module
 Module is the outermost container of the IR.
-Module contains target information, It contains symbol, Global variables, Function declarations, function definition and other things (not relevant to current discussion).
+Module contains target information, symbols, Global variables, Function declarations, function definition and other things (not relevant to current discussion).
 Most commonly modules are created per source file.
 Target information just a long string which describes target for the IR.

 #### Function
 Function contains arguments, entry basic block and basic blocks.

 #### Basic Block
 Basic block contains labels, Instructions followed by termination instructor.
 Every basic block must end with a terminator.
 Terminator cannot appear anywhere else other than at the end of a Basic Block.
-These tell where the control of execution should go to when the reach the end of basic block. (most common one is `ret`)
+These tell where the control of execution should go to when it reaches the end of basic block. (most common one is `ret`)

 Let's take a look at LLVM IR for the following C code snipped which squares and adds two integer